sbalan7/HCL-Hack-IITK-2020/Challenge-Round-2/readme.md

 This feature is number of UDP requests made by a Source IP address divided by total number of requests made by that particular Source IP address.
 This was included in the `DataFrame` because it was found that `percent_udp` for DDOS attacks was higher than `percent_udp` for normal traffic.

 ## Model Selection
 The data was split into training and validation data in a 9:1 ratio.
 The data was then evaluated through random forest and SVM algorithms.
 The SVM model trained much faster than the random forest models, but performed worse on validation data.
-Random forests perfectly classify the train and validation data, but the SVM models only attain an accuracy of 70% - 75% on train and validation.
-Random Forest models however continue to perform well, and achieve up to 90% accuracy on totally unseen test data.
+Random forests perfectly classify the train and validation data, but the SVM models only attain an accuracy of 90% - 95% on train and validation.
+Random Forest models continue to perform well even on unseen test data where they go on to achieve up to 90% accuracy, compared to SVMs with 75% accuracy.

 ![Model Selection](https://raw.githubusercontent.com/sbalan7/HCL-Hack-IITK-2020/master/Challenge-Round-2/Images/model_selection.png?token=ANTJ6F7YLWJENVQ4ZD7YFH27GPJME)